cardinalit/docker-ingress-traefik/README.md

 # docker-ingress
-Ingress based on Traefik:v2.2 and Docker Swarm
+Ingress based on Traefik:v2.2 and Docker Swarm with support TLS1.2 and TLS1.3 only.

 # How to use it?